learnmerust/arise/README.md

     at Timer.listOnTimeout (timers.js:267:5)
 ```

-running it with `forever` will ensure the process starts up again after it crashes.
+running it with `arise` will ensure the process starts up again after it crashes.

 #### example usage
 ```
-./forever node lol.js
+./arise node lol.js
-./forever top
+./arise top
 ```